jjomarron/Overall/Clean Crime.md

 I will be highlighting certain parts of the code to share particular insights but the full code is available [here](Clean Crime Code.md).

-The goal of this cleaning was to end with a dataset that had counts for violent crimes, stops, and demographic data by year and zip code.
+The goal of this cleaning was to end with a dataset that had yearly counts for violent crimes, stops, and demographic data by zip code.

 Jump to [Before and After](#before-and-after) comparison.

 ## CPD Stops Data

 In this section, I cleaned the first year (2016) of stop data.
 I ended up running nearly the same script for each year so I am only sharing the first year for the sake of conciseness.
 Ideally, I would have been able to run a loop and shorten my code significantly but due to the messy nature of the data and the overlapping time periods, I had to run the a nearly identical code except for some date changes and different file path names.
-I believe a loop would be possible especially if I renamed file paths but for the sake of accuracy I decided against running a loop.
+I believe a forvalues loop across year (which I do later) would be possible if I renamed file paths but for the sake of accuracy I decided against it.

 I first looked through key data points and found that a fair amount of the information was redacted.
 Since this information was not available, I had no choice but to drop the observations that were redacted.
 This was a consideration in our data analysis because a significant percentage of the observations were redacted which might limit the efficacy of our analysis.

-I dropped data that had no reported zip code as this information was not useful as it could have happened anywhere in the Chicagoland area.
-There were two observations without a race variable so I dropped those as well as the impacts were not significant and the missing values might distort our code.
+I dropped data that had no reported zip code since this information was not useful as it could have happened anywhere in the Chicagoland area.
+There were two observations without a race variable so I dropped those as well as the impacts were not significant on the overall dataset and the missing values would break our code.

 Then, I had to convert certain variables from numerical to string.
 This would allow me to manipulate the strings and understand which block of the city the crimes were occurring.
 I did that by pulling a substring from the street number and adding "00" to the end of the partially redacted data.